Summit elevation: 5,689 feet

 Route Profile • Holy Jim Trail

-Holy Jim Trail is named after James Smith (aka old cussing Jim), a beekeeper in the late 19th century.
+Holy Jim Trail is named after James Smith, a beekeeper in the late 19th century.

 The hike starts in Trabuco Canyon (dirt road).
-The first half mile is paved, then the trail begins.
-Initially it crosses Holy Jim Creek several times, then it forks.
-The right trail leads to Holy Jim Falls (half-mile roundtrip), the left trail continues on to Main Divide Road for three miles.
+Half of a mile to the trailhead is paved.
+Holy Jim Trail crosses Holy Jim Creek several times, then it forks.
+The right trail leads to Holy Jim Falls for a quarter of a mile, the left trail leads up to Main Divide Road for three miles.

-Turning left, the road leads to the summit.
-Turning right for less than half a mile, Upper Holy Jim Trail serves as shortcut with views across the Main Divide.
-It rejoins Main Divide Road after less than a mile, which continues on to the summit for two miles.
+Turning left, Main Divide Road leads up to the summit.
+Turning right for less than half of a mile, Upper Holy Jim Trail serves as shortcut and offers views of Mount San Gorgonio and Mount San Jacinto.
+It rejoins Main Divide Road after less than a mile, which leads up to the summit for two miles.

 Harding Truck Trail